-Long gone are the days when New Year’s Eve meant fancy clothes, too much champagne, and partying long into the New Year.
-Now, New Year’s Eve is all about having fun with the fam, celebrating the awesome year you just spent together, and eating chips and dip while watching Ryan Seacrest countdown the minutes in Time Square.
-However you choose to celebrate this year, we’ve found some kid-approved celebrations that will let your little ones ring in the New Year a few hours early.
-That way once they’ve been put to bed, you’ve got a few hours to yourself to celebrate the end of 2013 and the start of 2014.
+As parents, New Year’s Eve takes on a whole new meaning.
+Instead of fancy clothes, too much champagne and partying well into the wee hours of the New Year, it’s all about having fun with the fam and maybe eating chips and dips while watching Ryan Seacrest countdown the minutes in Time Square.
+However you choose to celebrate this year, we’ve put together a list of fun celebrations that will let your little ones ring in the New Year a few hours early.
 Cheers!

-If the Littles can’t stay up ‘til midnight or you just want to get it over early, head over to The Bellevue Collection’s Celebration Lane where you can celebrate the New Year at 7 p.m.
-The nightly performances will feature live toy soldiers with new festive routines, music worth celebrating, dazzling lights, and dramatic drumming with a New Year’s twist.
-December 26–31.
+If the Littles can’t stay up ‘til midnight or you just want to get it over early (like days early), head over to The Bellevue Collection’s Celebration Lane USA where you can celebrate the New Year starting the day after Christmas.
+The nightly 7 p.m. performances will feature all new Americana-inspired costumes and songs, new festive routines, music worth celebrating, dazzling lights and characters, and dramatic drumming with a New Year’s twist.
+Psst!
+Be sure to catch the festive bubbles as they fall from the sky.
+Dec.
+26–31, 2014.
 7 p.m.
 Bellevue.
 Free.
 Event details.

-Ring in the New Year (a little early) kindie-style!
-Join one of the hottest bands, The Not-Its!, for a special New Year’s Eve edition on December 28.
+Ring in the New Year (a few days early) kindie-style!
+Join one of the hottest bands, Recess Monkey, for a special New Year’s Eve edition on Dec.
+27, 2014.
 Formal attire is encouraged for the “Countdown to Noon,” and the party wouldn’t be complete without a ball drop and juice toast.
-December 28.
+Dec.
+27, 2014 from 10:30 a.m.-noon.
 Seattle. $5/person or $15/family.
+Tickets required.
 Event details.

 New Year’s Eve Around the World at Seattle Children’s Museum

-Want to celebrate the New Year with India, Russia, Madagascar and Morocco?
+Want to celebrate the New Year with India, Russia, France and Morocco?
 Head to the Seattle Children’s Museum on New Year’s Eve Day.
-From 11 a.m.–5 p.m., families will be able to celebrate with different countries around the world, just as those countries are ringing in the New Year themselves.
+From 11 a.m.–4 p.m., families will be able to celebrate with different countries around the world, just as those countries are ringing in the New Year themselves.
 Each hourly celebration includes a fruit juice toast and a craft from that country.
-December 31.
+Dec.
+31, 2014 from 11 a.m.-4 p.m. (museum open from 10 a.m.-5 p.m.).
 Seattle.
-Free with admission.
+Free with admission or membership.
 Event details.

 New Year’s at Noon at KidsQuest Children’s Museum

 Who needs fireworks when you can make some really cool popping sounds during a bubble wrap stomp, the highlight of this annual made-for-kids, daytime New Year’s Eve celebration!
-December 31.
+Dec.
+31, 2014 at noon.
 Bellevue.
 Free with admission or membership.
 Event details.

 Noon Year’s Eve Party at Hands On Children’s Museum